Graduate Teaching Assistant in Politics

 Selected Publications

-Afsahi, Afsoun and Richard Foster.
+Afsoun Afsahi and Richard Foster.
 Forthcoming.
-“An Experimental Approach to Deliberative Democracy and Inequality” in The Oxford Handbook of Grounded and Engaged Normative Theory edited by Brooke Ackerly, Luis Cabrera, Genevieve Fuji Johnson, Monique Deveaux, Antje Wiener, Fonna Froman and Gina Starblanket.
+“An Experimental Approach to Deliberative Democracy and Inequality”.
+In The Oxford Handbook of Grounded and Engaged Normative Theory edited by Brooke Ackerly, Luis Cabrera, Genevieve Fuji Johnson, Monique Deveaux, Antje Wiener, Fonna Froman and Gina Starblanket.

 Richard Foster